Truck Accident Lawyer Philadelphia

+Yes.
+All commercial motor vehicles must comply with the federal rules regulating commercial motor vehicle driving.
 The Department of Transportation sets out safety rules that truckers and trucking companies must follow.
 The rules relate to proper loading, securing and transporting the material.
 They also cover pre-trip inspections that must be performed before the truck is ready to travel.
 The DOT also imposes a variety of restrictions on the number of hours a trucker may drive, breaks he/she must take and other rules.
 The DOT rules are often changing to create safer road conditions and to prevent overworked, sleepy drivers from getting behind the wheel.

 In most crashes, there is some kind of a DOT rule violation.
 Strictly complying with the DOT rules may be costly to trucking companies and they may choose to ignore them, engendering the safety of their own truckers and other drivers on the road.